nixworks/public/news/2013/03/6/index.md

 The U.N.
 Security Council agreed on Wednesday to partially lift a decades-old arms embargo on Somalia for one year, allowing the government in Mogadishu to buy light weapons to strengthen its security forces to fight al Qaeda-linked Islamists.

 ### [The European Commission fines Microsoft EUR561 million for failing to provide residents of the European Union with a selection of web browsers as an alternative to Internet Explorer. ](/news/2013/03/6/the-european-commission-fines-microsoft-a-561-million-for-failing-to-provide-residents-of-the-european-union-with-a-selection-of-web-browse.md)
-_Context: EUR, European Commission, European Union, Internet Explorer, Microsoft, alternative, web browsers_
+_Context: EU, EUR, European Commission, Internet Explorer, Microsoft, alternative, web browsers_

 ### [The UK's Office of Fair Trading gives the country's top 50 payday loans companies 12 weeks to change their practices after identifying "widespread irresponsible lending". ](/news/2013/03/6/the-uk-s-office-of-fair-trading-gives-the-country-s-top-50-payday-loans-companies-12-weeks-to-change-their-practices-after-identifying-wide.md)
 _Context: Office of Fair Trading, UK, payday loans_